1. Home

 The best hybrid car on sale today depends on your requirements.
 If you want an executive express, then the BMW 3 Series and Mercedes C-Class plug-in hybrids do a cracking job, while if you want something bigger with seven seats, then give the Kia Sorento or Dacia Jogger a look.

 A hybrid car is one powered by both a conventional petrol or diesel engine, and an electric motor.
 A self-charging hybrid car features small batteries that can be charged from the engine, as well as via energy captured when the car's slowing down.
-Plug-in hybrid cars, meanwhile, feature bigger batteries that need to be charged by plugging the car in, but this also means that they can travel upwards of 30 miles on electricity alone and are great for short commutes.
+Plug-in hybrid cars, meanwhile, feature bigger batteries that need to be charged by plugging the car in, but this also means that they can travel several miles on electricity alone and are great for short commutes.

 In simple terms, a hybrid car uses an electric motor and battery pack to reduce your reliance on the petrol or diesel engine.
 In a self-charging hybrid car, an electric motor and small battery pack constantly assists the petrol engine, or allows some electric-only running for short distances.
 It charges itself as the engine puts out power, as well as via regenerative braking or coasting.
 Some self-charging hybrids use the engine as a generator to supply electric power for the electric motor to drive the wheels, which makes it more efficient than using the engine alone.